MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 ms.localizationpriority: medium
 ---

-# Get started mounting a linux disk in WSL 2 (preview)
+# Get started mounting a Linux disk in WSL 2 (preview)

 If you want to access a Linux disk format that isn't supported by Windows, you can use WSL 2 to mount your disk and access its content.